veeraganeshv/aws-ccp-notes/3.EC2/Security Groups Hands On.md

       ![image](https://github.com/user-attachments/assets/3cda27b2-ca99-4a64-8635-06d04a1d35b4)

-      Due to inbound rules HTTP, the service (webapp/any backend app) running inside ec2 instance can be accessible from outside.
-If it is not configured, when the service is accessed, then it will give a timeout error.
+      Due to the inbound rule **HTTP**, the service (webapp/any backend app) running inside ec2 instance can be accessed from anywhere outside.
+If it is not configured, and when the service is accessed, it will give a timeout error.

       **HTTP CONFIGURED**